andrew/ultimate-awesome/README.md

 - [AwesomePerfCpp](https://github.com/fenbf/AwesomePerfCpp) - A curated list of awesome C/C++ performance optimization resources: talks, articles, books, libraries, tools, sites, blogs.
 Inspired by awesome.
 - [open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, sustainable energy, biodiversity and natural resources.
 - [ForensicsTools](https://github.com/mesquidar/ForensicsTools) - A list of free and open forensics analysis tools and other resources.
-- [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [awesome-deep-text-detection-recognition](https://github.com/hwalsuklee/awesome-deep-text-detection-recognition) - A curated list of resources for text detection/recognition (optical character recognition ) with deep learning methods.
 - [awesome-draft-js](https://github.com/nikgraf/awesome-draft-js) - Awesome list of Draft.js resources.
 - [awesome-autoresearch](https://github.com/webfuse-com/awesome-autoresearch) - A curated list of autonomous improvement loops, research agents, and autoresearch-style systems inspired by Karpathy's autoresearch.